“I wish I had her body”

 How many times have you heard someone saying this?

-How many times have this crossed YOUR mind when scrolling through social media?
+How many times has this crossed YOUR mind when scrolling through social media?

 Have you ever counted calories so you could look like HER?